latsic/imgalign/README.md

 # ImgAlign

-An spa to align an image to a template image.
+An spa to align an image to a template image or to stitch multiple images.
 It uses a custom opencv version (compiled to wasm) to do so.
 To align the image 2d-feature detection is used (orb, sift, kaze, etc).

 ## Built With